Updated December 3, 2019

 All the intelligence was in a special modem referred to as a Terminal Node Controller (TNC).
-This performed the task of converting serial data to and from a terminal or computer as commands, words, sentences, or other text to a protocol called AX.25.
-This protocol arranges the text data in “packets” or chunks of data, and sent out to an audio modulator/demodulator (modem) and to the microphone and speaker of a two-way radio.
+This performed the task of converting serial data from a terminal or computer as commands, words, sentences, or other text to a protocol called AX.25.
+This protocol arranges the text data in “packets” or chunks of data, and sent out to an audio modulator/demodulator (modem) and to the microphone and speaker of a two-way radio to another TNC.
 You can read more about TNC's and the history of packet here.

 The AX.25 protocol is robust.
 Simply put, it manages the communication between both stations when connected.
 It establishes the connection, handshakes with each other, passes commands, requests, and text between stations.
-It is also reliable meaning it error corrects by making multiple attempts of sending data and receiving acknowledgements so you will not receive or send garbled text.
+It is also reliable meaning it error detects and corrects errors by making multiple attempts of sending data and receiving acknowledgements so that neither party will see garbled text.